zarif98sjs/RedBlackTree-An-Intuitive-Approach/README.md

 }
 ```

 We have already made our code half the size !
-You will be amazed to see the magic of this further when we don't have to seperately handle the mirror cases in insert and delete operation : D At least I was , when I found out this trick when scouring through the internet which dramatically reduced my original insert implementation .
+You will be amazed to see the magic of this further when we don't have to separately handle the mirror cases in insert and delete operation : D At least I was , when I found out this trick when scouring through the internet which dramatically reduced my original insert implementation .

 Let's get into insertion .